2nd June to 2nd July 2025

 What are the public consultations about?

 Public consultation is an essential part of the development process for Spiorad na Mara.
 The project has committed to holding two phases of public consultation prior to the submission of its consents applications, to seek input from the public on the project’s plans as they are progressing.
-The first phase took place in September and October 2024 and this is the second phase.
+The first phase took place in September/October 2024, and the second phase took place in June/July 2025.

 These consultations are in addition to the programme of wider engagement which has been ongoing since the seabed area option was awarded to us by the Scottish Government in 2022 and which will continue throughout the development, construction and operations of the wind farm, if built.